maximize22/GetAndClean2017/Codebook.md

 10. Tidy data set is melted, grouped, and summarized to produce the average of each variable for each subject
 11. Final data set is exported to a text file with write.table command

+Information on the individual features, as well as the units for each variable, can be found in the features_info.txt located in this directory (or loaded with the dataset).